-- Press the ▲▼ buttons to choose [Print] and press the (button. - Printing will start. - If you want to print additional images, repeat Steps 5 and 6 after printing has completed. - After printing has completed, turn off the camera and printer, and unplug the interface cable.
+6 Print images.

-- Refer to the Personal Printing Guide for details on printing. - Refer to pp. 37, 39 for Canon-brand Pictbridge compliant printers.
+- Printing will start. - If you want to print additional images, repeat Steps 5 and 6 after printing has completed. - After printing has completed, turn off the camera and printer, and unplug the interface cable. - Refer to the Personal Printing Guide for details on printing. - Refer to pp. 38, 40 for Canon-brand Pictbridge compliant printers. - Index printing is not available with the following Canon-brand Pictbridge compliant printers: CP710/CP510/CP500/CP400/CP330/CP300/ CP220/CP200.
+A3100/5